Get

 Sometimes, sadness will resolve itself with time.
 This is common in situations where your dog is showing signs of sadness due to the loss of a companion or a major change in the household, like a new baby.
 During these transition periods, it’s a good idea to work with your dog on finding some sense of normalcy.
 It’s also a good idea to institute some form of routine.
 It may be different from your previous routine, but a daily routine can help dogs significantly during transition periods.

 If you’re noticing that your dog is having symptoms like inappetence, lethargy, or a loss of interest in things they typically enjoy, then a vet visit may be in order.
 If there’s no obvious reason for these symptoms, a vet visit is definitely needed.
 Some symptoms that we might take as depression can actually indicate a physiological problem.
 For example, illnesses like cancer, kidney disease, and heart disease can all lead to discomfort for your dog and an overall sense of not feeling well.
 The worse your dog feels, the more likely they’ll be to seem sad.
-Your vet will be able to rule out physiological issues and help guide you in caring for your dog through their period of sadness.
+A vet will be able to rule out physiological issues and help guide you in caring for your dog through their period of sadness.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 In Conclusion

 It’s important for us to keep in mind that dogs are highly intelligent, sensitive animals.
 Even if nothing in a household has overtly changed, your dog might show symptoms of depression or sadness based on your emotions.
 They may also feel unnerved or stressed by minor changes in the home that you might not have considered to be a cause, like new furniture or rearranging things.
-Make sure to talk to your dog’s vet if you notice any changes.
+Make sure to talk to a vet if you notice any changes.
 This will help you rule out the medical causes of the symptoms and ensure your dog gets prompt care if there is a medical cause.

 Sources